 A man was killed on Friday during a protest outside the headquarters of an armed group in southern Iraq, a medical source said, as authorities push to contain demonstrations.

-Iraqi riot police prevent protesters from storming the provincial council building during a demonstration in Basra, 550 km southeast of Baghdad, Iraq.
-(File photo: AP)
+FILE - In this Sunday, July 15, 2018 file photo, Iraqi riot police prevent protesters from storming the provincial council building during a demonstration in Basra, 340 miles (550 km) southeast of Baghdad, Iraq.
+AP

 “A civilian around 20 years old was shot dead,” a medical source in the city of Diwaniyah told AFP, as rallies continued across southern Iraq against social and economic woes.